djordon/queueing-tool/docs/overview.rst

     >>> adja_list = [[1], [k for k in range(2, 22)]]

 This says that node 0 points to node one, and node 1 points to nodes 2 through
-21. We could define out adjacency list more explicitly as follows:
+21. We could define our adjacency list more explicitly as follows:

 .. doctest::